pkgw/casa6/readme.md

 ```

  It is also possible to run individual steps with the `make` targets `libsakura, casacore, casacpp, casatools, casatasks, casashell`.
 Those steps will depend on each other, so running `make casashell` will actually run all the other ones, which might be suboptimal.
 There are also individual make targets that do not depend on each other: `libsakura, casacore-configure, casacore-build, casacpp-configure, casacpp-build, casatools-wheel, casatasks-wheel, casashell-wheel`, Note that all these targets are there for convenience and they are not substitute of the modular steps, which use standard off-the-shelf technologies like cmake, make and python build tools.

+ The target `make clean` will clean all the working and output directories and can be used to start clean from scratch.

 ## Testing with Viewer and PlotMS in a development environment